 The ROI for electric and magnetic fields (EMF) is the ROW.
+Members of the public would be subject to EMF if living or working (for example, operating their farming equipment) near the line.
 Impacts to human health from possible exposure to EMFs are not anticipated.
 The HVTL would be constructed to maintain proper safety clearances and the substations would not be accessible to the public.
 EMF associated with the project are below Commission permit requirements, and state and international guidelines.
 Potential impacts would be long-term and localized.
 These unavoidable impacts would be of a small size and can be mitigated.